Newsletters » MYP Mane (6–10)

 Help us reach you

 • Please check your email and cell on Skyward for errors.
-If they are correct, please check to make sure you didn't accidentally un-enroll in updates by opting back in here.
+If they are correct, please check to make sure you didn't accidentally un-enroll and opt back in.

-• If you have a landline as your primary contact you will not receive Catapult messages.
+• If you have a landline as your primary contact, you will not receive Catapult messages.
 You may change this in Skyward or fill out the google form with the cell phone number.
-Please only fill out this form if your cell phone is not in Skyward.